fmor5954/MobilePay-PoS-v10/docs/pos_integratorauthentication.md

 # **Integrator Authentication:**

 In order for Integrators to be able to use MobilePay APIs, first they'll have to obtain an access token from the Integrator Authentication service.
+This way, MobilePay knows who is calling our service.

 ### **Environments:**